 If you’re using incandescent bulbs, consider switching to fluorescent (CFL) bulbs.
 Although fluorescent light bulbs are slightly more expensive, they last about 12 times longer than traditional incandescent bulbs and can have a positive effect on your home’s energy usage.

 Although this isn’t a traditional energy-efficiency tip, it should not go unnoticed.
 If you sleep hot or cool and use the temperature-controlled comfort of a ChiliPad, you could be positively influencing your heating and cooling bill without realizing it.
 When you’re directly controlling your sleep temperature with your ChiliPad, it eliminates the need to set your thermostat to heat or cool your entire home.
 As an example, central air conditioners typically range from 3500 – 5000 watts, and in the summer months run on average of 9 hours per day.
 The ChiliPad operates at 100 watts per side when cooling.
 If a ChiliPad ran for about 6 hours overnight on both sides, there would be a total energy consumption of about 1200 watts.
 If your central air was scaled back just 30% during the evening hours, this would reduce the watt consumption and save over 8,250 watts, or a 26% total savings of energy cooling costs.
 To estimate your central air energy consumption visit the Energy Use Calculator.

-Just because Earth Day is around the corner, that doesn’t mean that you can’t update your home to make it more energy efficient at any time.
+Earth Day isn't the only time of year to focus making your home and life more energy efficient.
 Whether you change your light bulbs and windows, strategically plant trees in your yard or use your ChiliPad to save money on your energy bills, there are a variety of ways to honor Earth Day year-round and improve your home.
-For other tips or to learn how your ChiliPad can improve more than just your sleep subscribe to our blog.